Back to Blog

 Step 2: Utilize the Anonymous Sender Tool

 Go to the IndiaMail Anonymous Email Sender.
-It features standard, military-grade end-to-end encryption.
+It features standard, military-grade client-side encryption.

 Step 3: Use Temporary Inboxes for Replies